Staking

 How secure is POWR staking?

 1. No minting.
-Staking on the Powerledger chain happens with the native token of the chain.
+Staking on the Powerledger blockchain happens with the native token of the chain.
 This means there is no minting functionality that an attacker can use to increase their balance.

 How does staking work?